ImhereforWurm/Brorrowind/README.md

 This mod was built to add a few key features I wanted to add to the bi annual Wurm server hosted for anons.
 A combination of cosmetic and practical features, I've added toggles for everything in the *.config.

 ## Features
--**Bremasters Spice:** Item crafted with herbs, one time use for instantly finishing fermentation.
+-**Brewmaster Spice:** Item crafted with herbs, one time use for instantly finishing fermentation.
 Also provides a +10ql boost.

 -**Shard of Lorkhan:** Non crafted, intended as a reward from chests or events.
 Grants the user +1.0 to all characteristics.